islamazhar/islamazhar.github.io/_pages/about.md

 Research interest
 ====================
 My research interest lies in the domain of **#security**, **#privacy**, **#applied_crypto**, **#program_analysis**.
-Recently I have started doing research as part of two projects on *Next Generation Compromised Credentials Checking (C3)* and *Privacy issues for victims in Intimate Partner Violence (IPV)*.
+Recently I have started doing research as part of two projects on *Next Generation Compromised Credentials Checking Service (C3S)* and *Privacy issues for victims in Intimate Partner Violence (IPV)*.
 I am closely working under [Prof. Rahul Chatterjee](https://pages.cs.wisc.edu/~chatterjee/) and [Prof. Thomas Ristenpart](https://rist.tech.cornell.edu/) in these two projects.

-Before starting my PhD research journey in security and privacy, I have worked previously on a diverse range of areas e.g.,   `insecure-coding-practices`, `Bioinformatics`, `Bio-sonar inspired simulator`, and `zero day website exploits`.
-These research work have result in authoring 4 first author peer review publications.
+Before starting my PhD research journey in security and privacy, I have worked previously on a diverse range of areas e.g.,   `insecure-coding-practices`, `Bioinformatics`, `Bat inspired bio-sonar simulator`, and `zero day exploits`.
+These research work have result in authoring 4 first author peer reviewed publications.
    See my publication [page](/publications) for details.

 What's New